mannatkaurrr/BetterWorldBooks-Deliverable4/README.md

 ### Query 5 - Smart Value Book Recommendations
 Statement: Shows affordable, used-books compared against a chosen benchmark genre

 Why this is Helpful: This query is useful in narrowing down book options that fall within the customer’s budget but still be            able to have high reviews before making a transaction sale.
-This is a dynamic query where the user can enter in a benchmark             genre of their choice from the list of genres & it will compare affordable books against it to identify a better-value recommendations.
+This is a dynamic query where the user can enter in a benchmark             genre of their choice from the list of genres & it will compare affordable books against it to identify a better value recommendations.

 Functions Used: Set comparison using ALL and subqueries